 This encourages you to take part in something.
 This incentive could be money or a prize.

-Money that is taken out of your gross pay is called a deduction.
-Examples of deductions might include your income tax, student loan repayments, KiwiSaver and fees for courses you might be doing.
+Money taken out of your gross pay is called a deduction.
+Examples of deductions include your income tax, student loan repayments, KiwiSaver and fees for courses you might be doing.

-A pay period is usually 1 week, 2 weeks, or a month.
+A pay period is usually one week, two weeks, or a month.
 This is the amount of time between your paydays.

 To make it easy to pay tax, most people use a system called Pay As You Earn (PAYE).
 Once you start earning, a percentage of your money will be given to the government straight from your pay.
 That way, you don’t have to pay a big amount of tax in one go at the end of each year.